10m+

 Even worse, if you have more than £20,000 to transfer and you withdraw it, you’ll only be able to reinvest £20,000 in that year, exposing the rest to tax.

-When considering transferring into an IFISA, think first about your asset allocation and whether your investments overall carry the right balance of risk for you.
-You shouldn’t expose all of your wealth to high risk assets.
+When considering transferring into an IFISA, think about your asset allocation and whether your investments overall carry the right balance of risk for you.

 Can I transfer existing peer-to-peer loans into an ISA?

-Currently there is no option to transfer any existing P2P loans into an IFISA.
+Currently, there is no option to transfer any existing P2P loans into an IFISA.

-But if you are investing a lot, or plan to do so in the near future, you may be better off cashing in your current loans and taking out a new IFISA.
+But if you are investing a lot or plan to do so in the near future, you may be better off cashing in your current loans and taking out a new IFISA.

-However, this is a decision to be made carefully, as it may still be in your interests to hang on to your current investments until the best time to offload them.
+However, this is a decision to be made carefully, as it may still be in your best interests to hang on to your current investments until the best time to offload them.

 Who offers innovative finance ISAs?